Rotunda from the lawn

 File a Report Contact the UJC

-The Committee consists of twenty-seven Representatives elected from the thirteen undergraduate and graduate schools of the University for one-year terms beginning April 1.
-Each school elects two Representatives, except for the College of Arts and Sciences which elects three.
+The Committee consists of thirty-two Representatives elected from the thirteen undergraduate and graduate schools of the University for one-year terms beginning April 1.
+Each school elects a minimum of two Representatives and gains one additional representative for each 1,500 students.
+Currently, all schools have two Representatives, except for the School of Engineering and Applied Sciences which elects three, and the College of Arts and Sciences which elects eight.
 Representatives serve as judges during University Judiciary Committee trials and are responsible for committee policy and procedure.

 UJC Logo